andujiuba/IAC_Terraform/README.md

 If you don't see any errors, you are ready to use Chocolatey!
 Type choco or choco -? now, or see Getting Started for usage instructions.

-Install Terraform `choco install terraform`
+Install Terraform: `choco install terraform`

-Check installation `terraform --version`
+Check installation: `terraform --version`

-Should see below outcome if everything went well `Terraform v1.0.4`
+Should see below outcome if everything went well:
+`Terraform v1.0.?`

 <br>